Artifact Firewall

 address: 0.0.0.0

 Address and/or port for the Artifact Firewall proxy to listen on.
-Defaults to localhost when behind Virtual Registry.
+The Supervisor binds it to 127.0.0.1 when omitted in integrated mode.

 port integer